 Millennials are realizing that they are overstressed, overworked, and underpaid, and it’s because of that, and the fact that cost of care is not affordable that some Millennials find it difficult to take proper care of themselves when it comes to their mental health.

-Millennials hope that by opening the floor for conversation, and breaking down the stigma that mental illness holds, that society will begin to treat mental health just as importantly as physical health, and by extension begin to make care for all more accessible and more affordable for everyone.
+Millennials hope that by opening the floor for conversation, and breaking down the stigma that mental illness holds, that society will begin to treat mental health like it’s just as important as physical health, and by extension begin to make care for all more accessible and more affordable.

 About Behavioral Health Professionals, Inc.: